 - Pregnant and lactating women should avoid cinnamon in high doses.

 Any warnings I have found have been suspected to be due to using cassia powder or oil in high amounts.
 One patient had developed a lip and mouth ulcer from cinnamon, however this proved to be due to the cinnamon oil in the chewing gum she used constantly.
 Another developed acute stomachitis and dermatitis after using a common cinnamon oil flavoured toothpaste.
 The offending oil turned out to be cassia oil.

 For more information about cinnamon and its health benefits, click here.

-Be sure to purchase your herb and spices from non-irradiated, organic and reliable sources for the full health benefit and be certain that it is NOT cassia but true Cinnamomum zeylanicum.
+Be sure to purchase your herb and spices from non-irradiated, organic and reliable sources for the full health benefit and be certain that it is NOT cassia but true organic Ceylon cinnamon – Cinnamomum zeylanicum.
 Grocery store herbs are good enough for seasoning but most likely have been radiated or in this case, most likely the cheaper cassia.